As faithful blog followers know, I sold my small business in 2015 and moved to Seattle for grad school.

 Honestly, this view from all my windows still kind of makes me swoon.
 As a midwestern transplant to Seattle, I’m absolutely in love with the ferries that traverse the Puget Sound.
 Watching ferries come and go while I make coffee in the morning makes the top 10 list of favorite things about my apartment.
 The blue smokestack in this photo is a cruise ship- they come and go a few times a week in the summer.

-So with that as an intro, here’s a tour of what I affectionately call #300sqfeetofawesome.
+So with that as an intro, here’s a tour of what it’s like to live in a 300 square foot apartment.

 I’d been in enough studios to know to avoid the temptation to wall-off sections with partitions or bookshelves.
 I knew rather than sectioning the tiny studio apartment I wanted to focus on making a big statement in a small space, and a good way to do that would be to invest in one fancy statement piece of furniture.
 Enter: my Big Blue Bed.
 I scoped Seattle Craigslist for about two weeks before I found a couple selling a this ornate wood bed, natural-wood colored stain and smelling faintly of cat pee, for $150.
 1 wash with vinegar, 2 coats of Zinzer 123 Bullseye primer (to get full adhesion of paint to the slick lacquer that was protecting the wood stain), and literally 5 or 6 coats of Benjamin Moore “Admiral Blue” and I had the big statement piece I was dreaming of.